JulStrat/uCDB/README.md

 Arduino library for querying [Constant DataBase](https://en.wikipedia.org/wiki/Cdb_(software)) (key, value) store.
 Simple, :cyclone: fast and portable CDB file format was developed by D. J. Bernstein.

+## Features

+> **Fast lookups**: A successful lookup in a large database normally takes just two disk accesses.
+An unsuccessful lookup takes only one.
+> **Low overhead**: A database uses 2048 bytes, plus 24 bytes per record, plus the space for keys and data.
+> **No random limits**: cdb can handle any database up to 4 gigabytes.
+There are no other restrictions; records don't even have to fit into memory.
+Databases are stored in a machine-independent format.

 Compatible storage libraries:
 - official [Arduino SD](https://github.com/arduino-libraries/SD)
 - [Greiman SdFat](https://github.com/greiman/SdFat)